top of page

 F: Post is here your Lordship - great scads of it

-B(jumps): Anything scented - beribboned - tear-stained? (exhales, with force) Fletcher - it's been SEVEN days and nights of single sorrow, too much for human constancy!
+B: Check would you, Fletcher - is there anything scented? - beribboned? - tear-stained? (exhales, with force) Fletcher - it's been SEVEN days and nights of single sorrow, too much for human constancy!

-F: There's one here - in (squints) is it Welsh (B starts) - French - ppfft - oh! it's for Bob Rushton
+F: There's one here - in (squints) is it Welsh?
+(B starts) - French? - pfft - oh! it's for Bob Rushton

 B: Bob?
 Give it here - why is Bob writing to me? (opens letter) - you poltroon Fletcher! - it's from my darling Taffy - why is it addressed to Bob?